Why You Should Install a Chimney Flue Liner

 Building regulations do not insist that you fit a chimney flue liner.
-However it is generally recommended that you do line your chimney in the following circumstances:
+However, it is generally recommended that you line your chimney in the following circumstances:

 - When your brick chimney has become porous over time.

 - When you have a modern, highly efficient stove that produces low-temperature smoke.
 For the smoke to rise without interference or turbulence, a smooth flue is required.

 - Modern stoves also require a smaller flue than an open fire, so a liner with a smaller diameter is placed within the old chimney to make it more efficient.

 If you don’t install a chimney flue liner, there are many potential consequences.
 Below, we’ll take a closer look at some of the potentially disastrous repercussions of this course of action.

 If the chimney is not sound, then smoke and carbon monoxide can enter your property.
 Not only can this lead to health issues, but it can be fatal under certain circumstances.
 Furthermore, it can lead to unpleasant odors infiltrating and being absorbed by various articles of fabric and furniture.